PraddyumnYadav/Remainder_System/README.md

 # Remainder_System
 - A Project for Lazy Programmers who Don't Take Care of their Health to Remind them to Drink Water Every 30 minutes.
+- Make Sure to Change path of your Ringtone in the File.

 ## Get-Started
 - Clone the Repository with `SSH`.